MichaelRara/hungry-horse/README.md

 run_n_step_sarsa().

 # Chessboard
 Every step has reward -1.
 If a horse make a step on the red state the reward is -100.
-The goal is to find a way from bottom left corner into top right corner with lowest sum of rewards.
+The goal is to find a way from bottom left corner into top right corner with lowest absolute sum of rewards.
 Actual position of a horse is vizualized by orange color.
 Next position is vizualized by purple color.